WHATS HOT

 Everything You Need To Understand About And Blood Disorder

 Platelets are blood cells that are responsible for clotting.
-They also heal wounds faster.
+They also help heal wounds faster.
 Without platelets, our blood would not be able to clot, making us bleed excessively even on simple bruises and wounds.

-and symptoms
+Signs and symptoms

-Look out for excessive bleeding, blood in stool and urine, and regular gum and nose hemorrhage as these are all symptoms and signs of ITP. with ITP also have lesions and red spots on their skin, which are indicators of bleeding underneath the surface.
+Look out for excessive bleeding, blood in stool and urine, and regular gum and nose hemorrhage as these are all symptoms and signs of ITP.
+People with ITP also have lesions and red spots on their skin, which are indicators of bleeding underneath the surface.
 Although ITP can affect both adults and children, studies show that it is neither transmittable nor genetic.

 Should you be bothered?